SMS marketing is returning into the fold as an effective way to reach customers.

 - Conversion rate.
 Well, this one is obvious.
 Measure conversion rates to understand how effective your campaigns are.

 - Customer acquisition costs.
-Tracking customer acquisition costs will allow you to get a more accurate pointer on long-term channel performance.
+Tracking customer acquisition costs will give you a more accurate pointer on long-term channel performance.

 - Growth rate.
 This metric should always (optimally) exceed the unsubscribe rate.
-Otherwise, you are bleeding money over time as less active subscribers mean less bang for your buck from each SMS.
+Otherwise, you’re bleeding money over time, as fewer active subscribers mean less bang for your buck from each SMS.

-When tracking your SMS campaigns on Sender, go to SMS campaign report behind the View report button on the SMS campaign section:
+- Go to the SMS campaign report behind the View report button on the SMS campaign section:

 - Sent (the amount of sent SMS campaigns);